France Company Formation 2025 | SARL, SAS from €1

 Corporate Taxation

-French corporate tax rate is 25%.
-SMEs benefit from a reduced rate of 20% on the first €100,000 of profits, subject to conditions.
+French corporate tax (IS) rate is 25%.
+SMEs benefit from a reduced rate of 15% on the first €42,500 of profits, subject to conditions (turnover <10M€, 75% held by individuals).

 Frequently Asked Questions

-Since the 2019 Companies and Associations Code (CSA), the SRL (Limited Liability Company) no longer has a legal minimum capital - you can theoretically start with €1.
-The SA (Public Limited Company) requires a minimum capital of €61,500 with at least 1/4 paid up at incorporation.
+For SARL (Limited Liability Company) and SAS (Simplified Joint-Stock Company), there is no legal minimum capital - you can theoretically start with €1.
+The SA (Public Limited Company) requires a minimum capital of €37,000 with at least 50% paid up at incorporation.

 Find Your Lawyer